Rycochet/media-server/README.md

 ## Concept

-Every service uses a similar folder layout, this inclues having a `config` folder inside the service folder for easier backup and configuration.
+Every service uses a similar folder layout, this includes having a `config` folder inside the service folder for easier backup and configuration.

 When one service depends on another it should only be started first (with a couple of exceptions that require them tobe healthy first).